Marc-van-Elswijk/Code-Legends-Journey-of-a-Lifetime/readme.md

 # Code Legends The journey of A LifeTime
-Code legends yes

-A very cool game with too much javascript functionality

-I am feauturing walking
-codes

-And so much more
+Code Legends is a game I made with 2 other classmates.
+Its made with HTML, CSS and Javascript